oguerrero/ConfigurationParser/README.md

 ## Configuration File Parser
 ***

+To run this program you need to have Python 3.10 or above installed.
 Program to parse configuration files made up of white space separated words and sections delimited by curly braces.